 When someone sends you a referral, take the time to let them know that you appreciate the fact that they thought of you, and let them know that it makes a real difference for you and your business.
-Friends, family, and clients will feel good about the impact that they’re able to have on your work, and hopefully they’ll look for even more opportunities to send business your way.
+Friends, family, and clients will feel good about the impact that they’re able to have on your work, and hopefully, they’ll look for even more opportunities to send business your way.

 12. Grow Your Professional Network

 In addition to relying on friends, family, and clients for referrals, developing a strong network of fellow professionals can make a world of difference.
-Those professionals may have clients that are in need of your services, they may have perspective clients that are looking for something they can’t provide, or the may just have more work than they can handle.
+Those professionals may have clients that are in need of your services, they may have prospective clients that are looking for something they can’t provide, or they may just have more work than they can handle.
 In any situation, if they have a contact that they feel is qualified for the job, they’ll probably make a referral.